TwitchPlaysPokemon/tpp-streamdocs/description/active/pbr/05 Seasons.md

 *****
 ## Current Season

-The current PBR season is the **34th** season, a two week long Halloween season, containing very spooky soundtrack, and sets custom tailored for this Halloween season.
+* The current PBR season is the **35th** season.

-This season was resumed on November 1st at 07:00 UTC, and ends on November 8th at 21:00 UTC.
+* Betbots are back, TPP and TPPSimulator are betting 2500 on every match regardless of their balance!
+Yes, they can go in debt!

-Want to know when this season ends in your timezone?
-[Click here](https://www.timeanddate.com/countdown/generic?iso=20191108T21&p0=1440&msg=Season+34+end&font=cursive&csz=1) for a countdown!
+* There's an up to 45% bet bonus.

-There's an up to 45% bet bonus for all matches.
+* There is an up to 1.5* multiplier available to the standard bonus, with that multiplier being tied to how much you input during a match.

-Additionally, you can now create an avatar using the [TPP website](https://twitchplayspokemon.tv/avatars).
+* Additionally, you can now create an avatar using the [TPP website](https://twitchplayspokemon.tv/avatars).
 Which, when enabled, will have a chance to appear as your team's representative during a battle.